Skip to main content

 What are the dosages of Farxiga as a treatment for CKD?

-Before you start taking Farxiga, your healthcare provider will check your kidney function.
+Before you start taking Farxiga, your prescriber should check your kidney function.
 As described above, if your eGFR is too low, you may not be able to start taking it.
-This type of dose decision is known as renal dosing.

-• eGFR of 25 mL/min or greater: Take 10 mg by mouth once a day.
+• eGFR of 25 mL/min or greater: Take 10 mg by mouth once a day in the morning.

 • eGFR of less than 25 mL/min: It’s not recommended to start Farxiga.
 But you can continue to take 10 mg once a day if you’re already taking it.